LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 # Lets figure out the GraphQL for Conway - Part One

-Grab an adult beverage and read this [blog entry](https://medium.com/neo4j/a-cypher-game-of-life-53b5faf04caa/).
+It would be advisable to grab an adult beverage before you start reading as this is a longer than usual post.

+Ready?
+Then lets begin.

-TL;DR In that blog post, Christoffer Bergman describes Conways Game of Life implemented in Cypher.
-I'm going to base my attempt at Conway Game Of Life using GraphQL on his work.
-To start with , I'm going to need a GraphQL schema and a GraphQL service.
-That will then allow me to experiment with GraphQL Queries / Mutations to figure out those needed to implement the game.
+In his[(blog post](https://medium.com/neo4j/a-cypher-game-of-life-53b5faf04caa/) Christoffer Bergman describes implementing Conways Game of Life in Cypher.
+I'm going to base my attempt at Conway Game Of Life on his work but using GraphQL instead of Cypher.
+To do that I'm going to need a GraphQL schema and a GraphQL service.
+Then I can experiment with GraphQL Queries / Mutations to figure out what is needed to implement the game.

-Lets get the GraphQL Data API deployed and then , in next post, we can try out that GraphQL.
+For the GraphQL service I will be using the GraphQL for Aura Beta which will need a schema, also known as Type Definitions and that's the goal of this post.

-You may guess from those words this a fairly long entry.
+You may guess from those words that this will be a fairly long entry.

 I'd go get another adult beverage from the fridge.

 ## Eyes open

-Christoffer uses a Neo4j schema that has a Cell node using a boolean property, alive, to represent the cells state ( true = alive, false = dead ).
-Additionally, there is a Spatial coordinate used for Cells position in the grid.
-Finally, Cells are related to each other using NEIGHBOUR_OF.
+Christoffer used a Neo4j schema with a Cell node that uses a boolean property, alive, to represent the cells state ( true = alive and false = dead ).
+A Spatial coordinate is used to represent a Cells position in the grid with Cells being connected to each other using a NEIGHBOUR_OF relattionship.

-I am going to represent this in GraphQL 'as is' apart from an adjustment for the co-ordinates so they use x and y properties as it makes GraphQL operations somewhat easier.
+I will represent this in GraphQL 'as is' apart from an adjustment for a Cells position to use x and y properties as it makes GraphQL operations somewhat easier.
 I'll also add in an ID for good measure.
 My GraphQL schema looks like this

 ```Text
 type Cell @node {